neumatho/NostalgicPlayer/README.md

 # Formats supported

 Modules in all supported formats can be found on my homepage at https://www.nostalgicplayer.dk.
+Note that the modules on my homepage will first appear, after an official release of the player that can handle them.
 For a description of the module formats, see the documentation.

 | Format | Extension | Converter | Player |
 | ------ | -------------- | --------- | ------ |